Akanksha0217/JavaScript_learning/notes/note.md

-# 📘 JavaScript Interview Notes (Beginner to Intermediate)
+# 📘 JavaScript Interview Notes

 These are core JavaScript concepts I’ve learned so far, explained clearly for quick interview preparation and revision.